khushal08/Azure-Migrate-Hands-on-Lab/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you created a new virtual network that will be used by your virtual machines when they are migrated to Azure.

-### Task 3: Set up replication for the VMs

-In this task you will set up replication for the application VMs within Azure Migrate: Server Migration.

-1. Navigate to the Azure Migrate blade, then click **Servers**.
-Under **Migration tools**, click on **Overview** to view the migration dashboard.

-### Task 7: Configure and start replication of VMs
+### Task 3: Configure and start replication of VMs

 In this task, you will configure the internal IP address used by each VM, and review the VM size.